Mappa-Mundi/Today-in-Music-Site/README.md

 # Mappa-Mundi.github.io

-Privacy policy for Mappa Mundi Mobile app
+Mappa Mundi website for privacy policy and other information.